mongrelion/blog/content/hg/karabiners.md

 > how much you will load an aluminium carabiner when you want to use it for free
 > flight.

+There are two reads that I would really recommend you go through to understand better how different materials affect the performance of a carabiner.

+AustriAlpin has a nice summary [here](https://www.austrialpin.at/en/service/knowledgebase/air-sports-carabiners/).

 Another important piece of information can be found on the [white paper written by Dipl.
 Ing.
 Thomas Finsterwalder](https://finsterwalder-charly.de/en/risk-of-material-fatigue-in-air-sports-carabiners.html) on _Risk of material fatigue in air sports carabiners with conventional snap gate_.